 - Face shields

-The Occupational Safety and Health Administration requires that protective eye and face devices must comply with the ANSI/ISEA Z87.1 Standard: Occupational and Educational Personal Eye and Face Protection Devices
+The Occupational Safety and Health Administration (OSHA) requires that protective eye and face devices must comply with the ANSI/ISEA Z87.1 Standard: Occupational and Educational Personal Eye and Face Protection Devices.

 In most contexts, ASTM standards are not legal obligations but optional guidelines that can help you to design a safer product.